Skip to main content

 Budget Committee - Chair is a Board member.
 Committee members are preferred to be homeowners because responsibilities involve financial commitments of the membership.
 Description of the duties of the Budget committee.

 Maintenance Committee - The Maintenance committee develops and provides oversight and coordination of all projects and contracts for the general maintenance of the common areas.
-Because this committee is so large, it is divided into the following sub-committees:
+Because this committee is so large, it is divided into the following sub-committees (sub-committees are in green font):

 Lighting - The Chair can be a Board member or a resident volunteer.
 The President is the Board member of the committee and approves all expenses.
 Description of the duties of the Lighting Committee.